If you’re looking for tips on how to write a self-evaluation, you’ve come to the right place.

 Example: Several missed targets helped me identify my time management struggles.
 I’ve started creating daily task lists with timelines to stay on track.

 This step helps you demonstrate your ability to hold yourself accountable and seek a solution – two traits that signal leadership material.
-And if you are unable to find a solution to the issue on your own, don’t hesitate to bring it up anyway.
+But if you were unable to find a solution to the issue, don’t hesitate to bring it up anyway.
 It could point to deeper organizational issues that are holding you back.

 “But slapping a number on an accomplishment just to quantify it doesn’t suddenly make it more relevant and powerful,” adds Toffolo.
 “The use of a number needs to make sense, and often, it doesn’t.
 There are many situations where you can’t quantify an accomplishment, and some cases where you shouldn’t even try.”